microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 - **Scale Quickly**: Security scales with your AWS Cloud usage.
 No matter the size of your business, the AWS infrastructure is designed to keep customers data safe.

+AWS **Shield**

+AWS Shield is a service that protects applications against **DDoS attacks**.
+AWS Shield provides two levels of protection:

+- AWS **Shield Standard** automatically protects all AWS customers at **no cost**.
+It protects your AWS resources from the most common, frequently occurring types of DDoS attacks.

+- AWS **Shield Advances** is a paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.

 > ![db](../images/security.jpg)

 ### **AWS Identity and access management ([IAM](https://aws.amazon.com/iam/))**